Benjamin Aymar Sands: Career

+Other interests

 Sands was an executive committee member of the New York City Bar Association.
 He was a member of the Union Club, the City Club, the Down Town Association, the St. Andrew's Society, and the Society of Colonial Wars.
 He was a Governor of the University Club for many years, and he served as its president from 1910 to 1913.
 He was also a fellow of the Metropolitan Museum of Art and a trustee of Columbia University.
 He was an Episcopalian.

+Personal life

-In 1878, he married Amy K. Aiken.
-Their daughter, Mary Emily Sands, married Hugh Melville Howard of Wicklow, Ireland.
+In 1878, he married Amy Kirby Aiken, a daughter of William H. Akin.
+Together, they were the parents of one daughter: